readyready15728/misc/awakemud-notes.md

 * The Chop Shop on the ground floor of the Tacoma Mall sells various useful cyberware and also installs them.
 * There is a post office on the ground floor of the Tacoma Mall.
 * Jilted sells weapons on the first floor of the Tacoma Mall.
+But really you should go there because they sell improved gas vents, laser sights and smartlink systems.
 * Hackers' Haven on the second floor of the Tacoma Mall sells various software.
 * Vesalius' Forge on the first floor of the Tacoma Mall sells various